urbancamo/urbancamo.github.io/casio-basic/doc/commands/LET.md

 2. Numeric expressions can only be assigned numeric variables, and string expressions can only be assigned to string variables.
-A `TM` error is generated when an attempt is made to assign a string expression to a numeric variable, and visa versa.
+A `TM` error is generated when an attempt is made to assign a string expression to a numeric variable, and vice versa.
-3. `LET` may be ommitted.
+3. `LET` may be omitted.

 ### Sample Program